Image Import (Template-Based Migration)

 Provision virtual server instance from Custom Image

-- Create virtual server instance selecting your custom image as the boot source
+- Create virtual server instance by selecting your custom image as the boot source

 - Configure network, security groups, SSH keys